 - Follow all additional directions and advice on the manufacturer's label or your cleaning product.

-- Be aware that sometimes spot cleaning can create new spots, this times clean ones on a fabric that had gradually been getting dirtier, and that is when you call a professional because your upholstery needs overall cleaning.
+- Be aware that sometimes spot cleaning can create new spots, and that is when you call a professional because your upholstery needs overall cleaning.
 Some jobs may prove to be too difficult to tackle on your own.
-If your sofa is in good shape; otherwise, professional cleaning might be just what it needs to stay looking good.
+If your sofa is in good shape, professional cleaning might be just what it needs to stay looking good.